knative/docs/install/Knative-with-OpenShift.md

 ## Preparing Knative Deployment

 ### Enable Admission Controller Webhook
-To be able to deploy and run serverless Knative applications, its required that we enable the [Admission Controller Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
+To be able to deploy and run serverless Knative applications, its required that you must enable the [Admission Controller Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).

 Run the following command to make OpenShift (run via minishift) to be configured for [Admission Controller Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/):